Travelling to Phuket with Young Children

 At least a month before you travel to Phuket, be sure to check with your doctor or local health centre about which vaccinations may be needed.
 The US Center for Disease Control (CDC) advises that families planning to travel to Thailand should make sure they are up to date on routine vaccines such as measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and their yearly flu shot.
 The CDC also recommends getting Hepatitis A and typhoid shots before visiting Thailand.

-2. Baby supplies
+2. Baby supplies in Phuket

 Disposable nappies, baby food and infant formula are expensive but available in grocery stores and shops around Phuket.
 You’ll find the largest variety of baby stuff at the Tesco-Lotus and Big C hypermarkets.
 But if there’s any particular brand or type of baby item that you prefer, then it’s best to bring your own supply.